• Skip to primary navigation

 Similarly, add the Khoya to a wide bowl.
 Using your hands, break it down and knead the Khoya till smooth and lump free.
 Combine the Khoya, Chenna and Maida in a mixing bowl.
 Mix well and knead into a smooth dough without any cracks.

-If you find that the dough is dry while kneading, sprinkle a few teaspoon of room temperature milk and knead.
-I used about 2 to 3 tablespoon milk while kneading the dough.
+If you find that the dough is dry while kneading, sprinkle a few tsp of room temperature milk and knead.
+I used about 2 to 3 tbsp milk while kneading the dough.

 Knead the dough for about 6 to 7 mins.
 I suggest switching on the timer while you do this.
 Also, use the heel of your palm and your fingers alternatively while you knead for best results.